 Type: A Record

 For example, our corporate subdomain is ww2.etrigue.com.
-Querying DNS for our subdomain would yield something like this:
+Querying DNS for our subdomain would yield a result like this:

 Note – it may take up to 24 - 72 hours before your DNS changes take effect across the Internet.